John G. B. Adams: Civil War service

 Adams saw service in the first year in Maryland and along the Potomac.
 He was at Ball's Bluff in October 1861.
 Prior to the Peninsula Campaign, Adams' regiment spent most of their service in counter-insurgency duties where the active minority of secessionists in Maryland supported frequent raids from the Confederacy across the river.
 With the earlier service of the men in the 8th and the 19th Massachusetts' passage through Baltimore in mind, Adams and his comrades were constantly wary of the secession sentiment.
 (Note: Of the initial passage through Rockville, Adams wrote, "...
 I expected to kill a rebel or be a dead Yankee before night.
 We marched through the town and found it as quiet as a New England village.")

 He served with the 19th in the Peninsula Campaign and at the Battle of Antietam.
 During the seven days' fighting on the Peninsula, he was conspicuous for his bravery, and at its close his gallantry had won for him a Second Lieutenant's commission.
 While serving as a Second Lieutenant in Company I, he was one of 18 Union soldiers who received the Medal of Honor for valor at the Battle of Fredericksburg.
 Adams recovered the regimental and national colors as a corporal and a lieutenant carrying them fell mortally wounded.
 With a flag in each hand he advanced, and the regiment was reformed on him.
 He was one of seven soldiers from the 19th Regiment who received the Medal of Honor during the war.

-Late, he was fighting at the Battle of Chancellorsville and the Battle of Gettysburg, where he was severely wounded on July 2, 1863; in this battle Adams was the ranking First Lieutenant in his regiment and took command of Company I. After Gettysburg he was promoted captain, and during the Wilderness campaign of 1864 he served with distinguished bravery.
+Later, he was fighting at the Battle of Chancellorsville and the Battle of Gettysburg, where he was severely wounded on July 2, 1863; in this battle Adams was the ranking First Lieutenant in his regiment and took command of Company I. After Gettysburg he was promoted captain, and during the Wilderness campaign of 1864 he served with distinguished bravery.
 His convalescence was relatively brief, and he was able to return and fight at Battle of the Wilderness, Battle of Spotsylvania Court House, and the Battle of Cold Harbor.
-He and the entire regiment were captured near Cold Harbor on June 22, 1864, and Adams was held at Libby Prison in Richmond, Virginia.
+He and the entire regiment were captured near Petersburg on June 22, 1864, part of the operations against the Jerusalem Plank Road, and Adams was held at Libby Prison in Richmond, Virginia.
 He was also imprisoned at Macon, Georgia, and Charleston, South Carolina, where he and other officers were placed on Morris Island in an attempt to stop naval bombardment by the Union.
 Moved to Columbia, he and a comrade attempted to escape but were eventually captured.
 He was held for a total of nine months.
+His war experiences form the main story of a fiction work on Apple Books, Honor Comes A Pilgrim Gray, by William Wister.